voronkov44/k8s-lb-controller/README.md

 ## Overview

-`k8s-lb-controller` is a focused controller project built around Kubernetes built-in resources.
+`k8s-lb-controller` is an intentionally scoped controller project built around Kubernetes built-in resources.
 It watches `Service` objects as the primary resource and reacts to related `EndpointSlice` updates.

 For matching `Service` objects, the controller: